iamnobodywhoareyou/litclock/README.md

 https://github.com/LuaDist/dkjson <br>
 as well as borrowed some ideas from the Rainmeter Skin Ageo - <br>
 https://www.deviantart.com/apexxx-sensei/art/Ageo-788359446

+<br>The background in the picture is taken from https://unsplash.com/ <br>

 P.S.
 This is my very first project in Rainmeter as well as Lua so feel free to suggest an improvements! :)